Assessing licence applications

 The applicant’s past performance in complying with applicable laws and statutory guidelines relating to the health and safety of employees, rehabilitation of employees, premium payment and claims management obligations.

-See Self-Insurance Licence Applications Evaluation guidelines (PDF, 363.3 KB) for more information on the factors that the SRCC considers in deciding whether an applicant should be granted a licence to self-insure.
+See Guidance on Self-Insurance Licence Application Evaluations (PDF, 310.5 KB) for more information on the factors that the SRCC considers in deciding whether an applicant should be granted a licence to self-insure.
 These guidelines were adopted by the SRCC to bring clarity and openness to its processes for self-insurance licence applications and extensions.

 The SRC Act, the Safety, Rehabilitation and Compensation Regulations 2019, (SRC Regulations) and the Safety, Rehabilitation and Compensation Directions 2019 (SRC Directions) set out the matters to be considered by the SRCC in deciding whether to grant a self-insurance licence.